vanlalvena/VanLawVena/content/All Cases/Indian Evidence Act, 1872/Section 65B/Arjun Panditrao Khotkar vs Kailash Kushanrao Gorantyal.md

 		*original document*, which would be the original electronic record in the computer in which the original information is first stored, and the *computer output* containing such information which may be ***treated as evidence*** of the contents of the original document.

+## Certificate is mandatory, a condition precedent
+Production of certificate under section 65B is mandatory (**Para 59**)

+## Requirement of certificate when Original Document is proved
 The requisite certificate under [[Evidence - Section 65B]](4) is unnecessary if the original document itself is proved (**Para 32**).
-	This can be done by the owner of a laptop computer, computer tablet, mobile phone *stepping into the witness box* and proving that the connected device on which the original information is first stored
+	This can be done by the owner of a laptop computer, computer tablet, mobile phone *stepping into the witness box* and proving that the connected device on which the original information is first stored (**Para 59**)

-(**Para 59**)
+## Assumption of completion of investigation

+Electronic evidence should be filed *latest* before commencement of trial (Para 52-53) It is assumed that investigation has been completed, concretised once chargesheet / prosecution complaint is filed.

+## Court's discretion for certificate being produced later on
+Depends on facts of the case whether court should allow subsequent production of the certificate. (**Para 55**).
+However, court has the power to allow certificate at any stage (**Para 57**)

 Refer also:
 [[Bansilal Agarwalla vs State of Bihar]] (1962) 1 SCR 33 at para 3